|Revision Date||August 1, 2019|

 Risk based monitoring is the means by which DFPS prioritizes contract monitoring as established through the Specialized Monitoring Plans (SMPs).
 COS is responsible for developing a client services SMPs for each contract division and an agency-wide Administrative (Admin.)
 SMP.
 The SMP is formulated using the contract manager’s assessment of risk through the completion of the applicable Risk Assessment Instrument (RAI).

 Risk based monitoring is established via the SMP and is entered into SCOR by COS as a monitoring event.
-Once COS enters the risk based monitoring event in SCOR, contract staff are responsible for managing the event in SCOR which includes determining the monitoring type, level and location.
+Once COS enters the risk based monitoring event in SCOR, contract staff are responsible for managing the event in SCOR which includes determining the monitoring type and level.

 Details for the annual SMPs can be found in the following policies: